-1 In the main window, click the System tab, and then click Description/Calibrations on the second-level tab bar.

-- 2 In the list, expand the multiviewer whose inputs you want to calibrate. - 3 Expand the appropriate input, then one of its Video elements. - 4 Under Video calibrations, click Detail enhancer.
+- 1 In the main window, click the System tab, and then click Description/Calibrations on the second-level tab bar. - A hierarchical list representing the current system appears. - 2 In the list, expand the multiviewer whose inputs you want to calibrate. - 3 Expand the appropriate input, then one of its Video elements. - 4 Under Video calibrations, click Detail enhancer.